Overactive Thyroid in Infancy and Childhood

 Physicians need to be made aware of any questionable symptoms and also look for signs of thyroid disease that may present themselves in other childhood disorders.
 For example, if Attention Deficit/ Hyperactivity Disorder (ADD or ADHD) is suspected in a child, then blood tests should be done to rule out a possible thyroid problem.
 Because the symptoms are similar, some children initially diagnosed with ADD or ADHD have later been found to have hyperthyroidism.

 A blood test will determine the child’s thyroid hormone level.
-If the diagnosis is confirmed by a high level of thyroid hormone level and a low level of pituitary thyroid stimulating level (TSH) the doctor may be able to start treatment at once.
+If the diagnosis is confirmed by a high level of thyroid hormone level, a low level of thyroid stimulating hormone, and the presence of antibodies (TRAb or TSI), the doctor may be able to start treatment at once.

 Below is a list of symptoms that may indicate a thyroid problem.
 These symptoms usually develop slowly, which could explain why many children have symptoms for several weeks or even months before the disease is diagnosed.